 A full day

-Closet Systems Overview
+Closet System Overview

 If you have a messy closet and a free Saturday, this built in closet systems story is for you.
 Thanks to great-looking ready-made storage components, organizing your bedroom closet has never been easier or more affordable.
 You’ll find these systems at home centers and online retailers, and in many cases, you can mix and match components from different manufacturers to get exactly what you want.

 In this article, we’ll show you three different storage systems designed to organize a standard 8-ft. x 24-in.-deep closet.
 The built in closet systems range in price from $200 to $500 and use laminate or fixed wire or a combination of the two.
 Each has the same basic components: a “tower” composed of drawers and shelves that provides the sturdy center of the system; a single closet rod on one side for long clothes; and stacked closet rods on the other side to hang shirts and folded pants.
 Ready-made systems usually come with easy-to-follow instructions.
 To make organizing a beautiful closet on a budget a breeze, we’ll focus on design and installation tips that you won’t find in the manufacturer’s instructions.
-Plus, check out these DIY closet organization ideas on a budget.

 Beyond Plain White Wire